marcon21/Pyman/README.md

 # Pyman
 A copy of Pacman in Pygame

-Thanks to Giacomo Tezza and Enea Strambini.
+Thanks to Enea Strambini and Giacomo Tezza .